How Do You Make Money From UITF Investing?

 However, if the NAVPU after one year went down to P1.40 and you redeem your investment because you really, really need the money, then you will only receive P28,000 – which means you just lost P2,000.

-If you understood all that, then you should know that mutual funds basically work the same way.
+If you understand all that, you should know that mutual funds work similarly.

-I hope I was able to help you understand UITF’s better.
-If you have any questions, then don’t hesitate to ask it through the comments section below and I’ll try my best to answer them.
+I hope I was able to help you understand UITF better.
+If you have any questions, then don’t hesitate to ask through the comments section below, and I’ll try my best to answer them.

-Don’t forget to like and share this post to your friends!
+Don’t forget to like and share this post with your friends!

 1. Thanks!
 I love these types of articles.